Randomized Robust Price Optimization: Problem definition

 We now define the deterministic robust price optimization (DRPO) problem.
 To define this problem abstractly, we let $\Rcal$ denote an uncertainty set of possible revenue functions.
 The DRPO problem is to then maximize the worst-case revenue, where the worst-case is the minimum revenue of a given price vector taken over all revenue functions in $\Rcal$.
 Mathematically, this problem can be written as

 We use $Z^*_{\DR}$ to denote the optimal objective value of the DRPO problem.

 Although $\Rcal$ can be defined in many different ways, we will now focus on one general case that we will assume for most of our subsequent results in Sections~\ref{sec:benefits}, \ref{sec:finitePcal_convexUcal} and \ref{sec:finitePcal_finiteUcal_body}.
 Suppose that we fix the demand model to a specific parametric family, such as a log-log demand model.
 Let $\ub$ denote the vector of demand model parameters.
 For example, for log-log, $\ub$ would be the tuple $\ub = (\alphab, \betab, \gammab)$.
-Let $\Ucal$ denote a set of possible values of $\ub$; $\Ucal$ is then an uncertainty set of model parameters.
+Let $\Ucal \subseteq \Rbb^M$ denote a set of possible values of $\ub$, where the integer $M$ is the dimension of $\ub$; $\Ucal$ is then an uncertainty set of model parameters.
 With a slight abuse of notation, let $d_i(\pb, \ub)$ denote the demand for product $i$ when the demand model parameters are specified by $\ub$.
 Then $\Rcal$ can be defined as:

 i.e., it is all of the possible revenue functions spanned by the uncertain parameter vector $\ub$ in $\Ucal$.

 To express the DRPO problem in this setting more conveniently, we will abuse our notation slightly and use $R(\pb, \ub)$ to denote the revenue function evaluated at a price vector $\pb$ with a particular parameter vector $\ub$ specified.
 With this abuse of notation, the DRPO problem can be written as